 (they also had a great time eating tapas and drinking Estrella)

-What was also interesting to hear was what had changed from our experience last year in terms of questions we got from visitors to our booth.
 Check out some of the most frequently asked questions from the Betty Blocks booth.

 Which programming language does the platform use?